Louis Juchereau de St. Denis: Early life and education

-Soon after founding Natchitoches in 1714, St. Denis went to the territory of the Hasinai Confederacy, a group of Caddoan language tribes.
+Soon after founding Natchitoches in 1714, St. Denis went to the territory of the Hasinai Confederacy, having been dispatched by Cadillac who had received a letter from Francisco Hidalgo containing information on the local Caddo Indians and inviting the French to trade there.
 After leaving these lands, Denis traveled to the Rio Grande, where visited the Spanish outposts located along the river.
 However, Commander Diego Ramón captured Denis and arrested him at San Juan Bautista, Coahuila for having violated Spanish trade "restrictions".
 He confiscated his goods while waiting for the Mexico City authorities to decide how a foreigner with such charges should be treated.
 In the meantime, St. Denis courted the Ramón's step-granddaughter, Manuela Sanchez-Navarro, a descendant of the conquistadors of the provinces of Nueva Vizcaya and Nuevo León, Mexico, and got her to promise to marry him.
 Following the orders of Mexico City, Ramon ordered him to go to that city to stand trial.
 However, St. Denis managed to defend his case and the city authorities suggested him to lead the Domingo Ramón expedition to East Texas, whose purpose was the founding of missions, with the title of commissary officer.

 So, St. Denis returned to San Juan Bautista and in the years 1716–1717 he traveled to eastern Texas to lead the Domingo Ramon expedition.
 Finally, the expedition founded six missions and a presidio.
 He returned to San Juan Bautista in April 1717.
 However, at this time, Louis XIV died and the War of the Spanish Succession came to an end.
 This led to the breakdown of relations between France and Spain and St. Denis left the Spanish America and returned to La Louisiane.
 In February 1719 the French transferred St. Denis to Mexico City.
 However, his stay in New Spain would have favored his capture and sending to a Spanish prison, so he decided to flee and emigrate to Natchitoches.
 The Spanish officers accepted his departure and allowed his wife, Manuela, to emigrate with him in 1721.
 Denis and Manuela settled at Le Poste des Cadodaquious, a French fort in Texarkana, Texas, where they lived the last years of their lives.
 In 1722, St. Denis was appointed commandant of Fort St. Jean Baptiste des Natchitoches.